Carolina Jessamine: Sunny Evergreen Vine

 Soil

-Carolina jessamine prefers organically rich soil.
+Carolina jessamine prefers moist, rich soil high in organic matter.
 In its natural habitat, it’s found climbing trees in subtropical forests and woodlands.

 Other Location Considerations